pari1jay/Info-project/README.md

 3. Gradient Boosting -being ensemble methods, combine multiple decision trees to enhance predictive accuracy.

 The trained models are incorporated into a Streamlit web application, enabling users to choose a model, input custom data, and receive immediate sales predictions.
+I've extended the Streamlit app to include separate models trained on the entire dataset and the filtered data for the selected city.
+So, users can input their data, select the models, and see the predictions from model trained on the entire dataset and from model trained on dataset for selected city.

 ## Tools Used: